 The remainder of the paper is structured as follows.
 Section 2 provides historical background.
 Section 3 introduces the data and the empirical framework.
-Section 4 presents our results on pre-WWII socio-economic characteristics, the distribution of WWII refugees, and the population density shock across the border between the 1945-1949 French and US occupation zones in South-West Germany.
-Section 5 discusses our findings on post-WWII outcomes across the border and the channels of agglomeration economies.
+Section 4 presents our results on pre-WWII socio-economic characteristics, the distribution of WWII refugees, and the population density shock across the border between the 1945-49 French and US occupation zones in South-West Germany.
+Section 5 discusses our findings on post-WWII outcomes.
 Section 6 examines alternative explanations.
 Section 7 concludes.
 Additional results are in the Appendix.